Role of Legal Metrology in Food Industry

 • Best Before or Expiry Date-Such dates can also be written in words or numbers.

-• Principal Display Panel means the part of the container or package containing the commodity where all the relevant description about the commodity inside is displayed outside for the consumer to understand the nature and use and every other detail related to that product.
+• The Principal Display Panel is the part of the container or package containing the commodity where all the relevant descriptions about the commodity inside are displayed outside for the consumer to understand its nature, use, and every other detail related to that product.

-• In the case of transparent packaging such display panels can be avoided varying on the commodity inside.
+• In the case of transparent packaging, such display panels can be avoided depending on the commodity inside.

 QuantityHeight ( in mm)